Isla Mujeres Ethnographic Field School

-Spanish Language Boot Camp is required participation for three days during the first week of the Field School.
+Spanish Language Boot Camp is required participation for three days during the first week of the Advanced Field School Sessions.
 The instructor will gauge your knowledge of Spanish and group you with students of similar knowledge and level of expertise so that, even if you are familiar with the language, you will receive the proper language familiarization.
 Although some people who live on the island do speak English, you will find that most do not.
 Please note your level of Spanish fluency in your Application.

-PADI Certification Dive School is included in the tuition fees and will be a key element of training for students.
+PADI Certification Dive School is included in the tuition fees for the Advanced Session and will be a key element of training for students.
 This will underscore your understanding of the complex relationship between the environment and culture, especially in regard to sustainable tourism and local political economies.
 Students may select the appropriate level of dive training if they are beyond beginner -- up to and including Assistant Instructor PADI Certification.
 Documents supporting levels above beginner will be needed for registration in advanced courses -- please indicate your level of PADI Certification in your Application.

 If a student wishes to not participate in the PADI certification or other water-based activities, please let us know and we will modify your course of study.

-Field Assistant Positions are available to first summer session attendees that want to stay on for the second session of 2013.
+Field Assistant Positions are available to first summer session attendees that want to stay on for the second session of 2014.
 Students who become Field Assistants can continue their first session research projects (doubling your fieldwork experience), help second session students on their projects, and assist on lectures and Adventure Excursions.
 Only students who complete the first Field School Session may apply to become a Field Assistant.
 Please see the Tuition section for fee details and indicate within your Application that you would like to be a Field School Assistant for the second session.